chialab/rna-cli/docs/Profiling-and-Debugging.md

 # Using VS Code

-* Open the RNA CLI project in VS Code.
+* Open the rna cli project in VS Code.
 * Select from the `Debug` menu the `Start Debugging` command
 * Select Node.js app